Red & True is about the people who build this country with their hands.

 I’m a Union residential finishing handywoman with multiple mental health diagnoses.
 I’m very open about my mental health challenges and make a point not to hide them from my coworkers and employers.
 I’ve found that being appropriately vulnerable (ya, that was a tough one to figure out) can build empathy and understanding.
 Sometimes, it opens a door for bullies, but I still think it’s worth it.
 I have seen a lot of positive change in workplace relations with this kind of openness.

 You're a real person I would love to be invited and share with you some topics about family courts and the whole system is setting up men that are in a vulnerable situations and marginalize them because they need actual help and their doing everything to make their wife's and kids happy but they forget about themselves, while everyone is happy they are battling the devil in their mind and the system is broke.
-We have to give a voice to those mean that suffer in silence because their men and they don't wanna look weak.
+We have to give a voice to those men that suffer in silence because their men and they don't wanna look weak.

 I watched BDR episode of the podcast.
 It got my wheels turning.
 I’ve met him a few times and did one of his classes.
 Good dude.
 I would like to start a preliminary conversation with some people of influence in the Canadian construction world about organizing a tradie tax strike of some sort.
 Personally, the more I sit idley by and do nothing, and the more bad news gets rammed down my throat everyday about things going on.
 The more upsetting it gets.
 I talk to a lot of different trades, on a lot of different sites.
 I’ve never talked to a single man or woman who is happy with the state we are in.
 BDR makes a good point, there is obvious strength in numbers.
 I would like to try to tap into that and see if we can’t make a difference to some degree.
 I’m on site everyday with my guys.
 I see men and woman sweat and bleed day in and day out to provide for their families, and yet we are still left in the dust.
 I cant take it anymore